DaeBlicki/OrthoMAP/doc/Guideline.md

 - **c** : continue, run step 2 (standard Seurat standard workflow)
 - **p** : peek, run visualization of pre-processed OrthoMAP object
 - **v** : visualize, run visualization of processed OrthoMAP result

+⚠️ **Trouble-shooting: Out of Memory**
+In the kNN algorithm, the number of used reduction space are chosen based on the standard deviation.
+In case, no single component is selected, the memory usage explodes.
+The issue was not fixed.